Let's rethink video game project management!

 - Enhancing the skills of professionals in the video game industry

-- Offer opportunities for career advancement into leadership roles(video game producer, video game project manager, lead artist or technical programmer, production director, business owner, etc.).
+- Offer career advancement opportunities toward positions of responsibility(video game producer, video game project manager, lead artist or technical programmer, production director, business owner, etc.).

 Strong values as a foundation

-Antoine Chollet, a faculty member in the Computer Science Departmentat the Montpellier-Sète University Institute of Technology and the academic director of this program, emphasizes his commitment to advancing the video game industry by developing a program built on the values of inclusivity, diversity, and ethics.
+Antoine Chollet, a faculty member and researcher in the Computer Science Departmentat the Montpellier-Sète University Institute of Technology (IUT) and the academic director of this program, emphasizes his commitment to advancing the video game industry by developing a program built around the values of inclusivity, diversity, and ethics.

-The curriculum of this program will thus enable students to acquire a range of skills, including the design of video games using a reflective, artistic, and ethical approach; inclusive team management to create accessible and innovative video games; and the production of video games in an ethical, engaging, and sustainable manner.
+The courses in this program will thus lead to the acquisition of several skills, such as designing video games using a reflective, artistic, and ethical approach; managing teams in an inclusive manner to create accessible and innovative video games; and producing video games in an ethical, engaging, and sustainable manner.

 A degree for professionals

-Available throughout France via a fully online format, this new university diploma is designed for professionals who have a foundation in management or technical expertise (such as developers, graphic designers, VR (Virtual Reality) specialists, animators, etc.) but lack managerial skills.
+Available throughout France through a 100% online format, this new university diploma is designed for professionals who have a foundation in management or technical expertise (such as developers, graphic designers, VR (Virtual Reality) specialists, animators, etc.) but lack managerial skills.

-In other words, this degree program enables learners to develop their skills through a comprehensive curriculum designed for professionals, with a study schedule that allows them to continue working while pursuing their education.
+In other words, this degree program enables learners to develop their skills through a comprehensive curriculum designed for professionals, with a study schedule that allows them to continue working while pursuing their studies.

 Are you interested in this training course?